Boris Holban: L’Affaire Manouchian

-In 1989, Holban published his memoirs Testement in Paris, which was critical of many of the decisions taken by the French Communist leaders during the war while seeking to rebut allegations of being a Gestapo informer.
+In 1989, Holban published his memoirs Testament in Paris, which was critical of many of the decisions taken by the French Communist leaders during the war while seeking to rebut allegations of being a Gestapo informer.
 Holban concluded his book:

 Fortunately, I am in France today and can express myself freely on this subject.
 If I had been in this heinous campaign in Romania, not only could I not have answered, but I would have been treated like a plague victim.
 This is the main reason why I decided not to go back there anymore.
-In 1989, the book Le Sang de stranger by Stéphane Courtois (who had changed his opinion about Holban since 1985), Adam Rayski and Denis Peschanski cleared Holban of the allegations made by Boucault that he was a Gestapo informer.
+In 1989, the book Le Sang de l'étranger by Stéphane Courtois (who had changed his opinion about Holban since 1985), Adam Rayski and Denis Peschanski cleared Holban of the allegations made by Boucault that he was a Gestapo informer.
 On 8 May 1994, in a ceremony performed under the Arc de Triomphe, President François Mitterrand awarded Holban French citizenship together with the Legion of Honor.
 During the ceremony, Holban talked much with Mitterrand about Sister Hélène Studler who also assisted Mitterrand during the war.